-Persons who do things in the gym that are unsafe, of no value, maddening or just plain stupid – we've all observed them, trained beside them, and grumbled to our buddies about them.
-These guys one way or another just don't get it and are continually irritating or entertaining us – in spite of all the talk about gym etiquette and all the information available on exercise form.
-You've almost certainly noticed one, can recognize one, or you may even be one!
+What’s the right gym etiquette?
+People do things in the gym that are unsafe, of no value, and maddening.
+Or just plain stupid.
+We’ve all observed them, trained beside them, and grumbled to our buddies about them.
+These guys one way or another just don’t get it.
+They are continually irritating or entertaining us.
+That’s in spite of all the talk about gym etiquette and all the information available on exercise form.
+You’ve almost certainly noticed one, can recognize one, or you may even be one!

-Here are some rules you must never break:
+Here are some gym etiquette rules you must never break:

 Do be a good bodybuilder.
 Be original, support others, share your equipment and don’t hijack two or more gym tools as you superset and engage in furious training.

 Don’t drop the weights from some dizzying altitude – except, of course, they’re too heavy and unmanageable.
 It’s very bad for the equipment and you could hurt yourself or someone else.
 Respect the equipment as if you paid for it.

 Don’t trash the locker room.
 Pick up your towels, and don’t leave hair or toothpaste in the sink.

 Don’t lift heavy weights without a spotter.
 Are you into heavy-duty weight lifting that drives your muscles to the limit?
 You never know when you will experience instantaneous muscle failure.
 If this occurs, sorry to say the dumbbells or barbell you are lifting will drop directly on your face, chest or toes.
 Select your spotter well.
 If you lose control you want to ensure he knows how to properly grab hold of the weights.